rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 `syncSigner` pubKeyHash is encoded as a part of the salt for CREATE2.
 Note that you do not need to manually add it to the `saltArg` of the `create2Data` as it is done automatically.

-Such wallets are not required to provide rootstock signatures for transactions.
+Such wallets are not required to provide Rootstock signatures for transactions.
 Unlike the `ECDSA` wallets, which have to verify the signature for ChangePubKey onchain, `CREATE2` wallets only require to check that the pubKeyHash is included in the CREATE2 digest.
 Thus, the ChangePubKey costs less for this kind of account than for the `ECDSA` one, but that comes with a limitation: the L2 private key can not be changed.
 Also, this type of account can not be used to onboard